 Salterra Turks & Caicos, New Marriott Luxury Collection Resort

-Earlier this year, we learned how a new luxury Marriott property is expected to open in Turks & Caicos in 2025, and it has the potential to make for a great getaway.
-I wanted to provide an update, as this hotel is now bookable, so it’s a new opportunity to redeem Bonvoy points.
+In early 2024, we learned how a new luxury Marriott property would be opening in Turks & Caicos, and it has the potential to make for a great getaway.
+There’s now an update, as the resort has opened, so let’s cover all the details.

-Marriott Luxury Collection coming to Turks & Caicos
+Marriott Luxury Collection opens in Turks & Caicos

-Salterra, a Marriott Luxury Collection property, is now accepting reservations for stays as of February 15, 2025.
+Salterra, a Marriott Luxury Collection property, has opened as of March 8, 2025.
 The property is located in Turks & Caicos, and specifically, is situated on South Caicos Island.
 This isn’t a new build, but rather represents a renovation of the former East Bay Resort.

-Salterra will feature 100 keys, so it won’t be a mega-resort.
-The property will have six food & beverage outlets, ranging from a fine dining restaurant, to a casual restaurant, to a grab-and-go eatery, and more.
-The resort will also feature a spa with eight treatment rooms, a gym, a large pool area, and direct beach access.
+Salterra features 100 keys, so it isn’t a mega-resort.
+The property has six food & beverage outlets, ranging from a fine dining restaurant, to a casual restaurant, to a grab-and-go eatery, and more.
+The resort also boasts a spa with eight treatment rooms, a gym, a large pool area, and direct beach access.

 Below are some renderings of the property.